the GC Collective Podcast

 Sign up to receive This Week at CSBC Here!

-What is GC Collective?
+What is the GC Collective Podcast?

 The Great Commission Collective is the California Southern Baptist Convention's new podcast featuring Pete Ramirez, Jason Robertson, and Sarah Graham.
 This every-other-week show provides unique insights into what the CSBC really does, while celebrating some amazing stories of Kingdom work being done by the collective of church leaders here in California!